clauswilke/clauswilke.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Claus O. Wilke is a professor of Integrative Biology at The University of Texas at Austin.
-He holds a PhD in theoretical physics from the Ruhr-University Bochum, Germany.
-Claus is the author or coauthor of over 170 scientific publications, covering topics in computational biology, mathematical modeling, bioinformatics, evolutionary biology, protein biochemistry, virology, and statistics.
-He has also authored several popular R packages used for data visualization, such as cowplot and ggridges, and he is a contributor to the package ggplot2.
+Claus Wilke is the Jane and Roland Blumberg Centennial Professor in Molecular Evolution at The University of Texas at Austin.
+He holds a PhD in Theoretical Physics from the University of Bochum in Germany, and he received postdoctoral training in biological physics in the lab of Chris Adami at Caltech.
+Claus Wilke has published extensively in the areas of computational biology, evolutionary biology, protein biochemistry, and virology.
+He has also authored several popular R packages used for data visualization, such as cowplot, ggridges, and ggtext, and he is a regular contributor to the package ggplot2.

 Opinions expressed on this site are personal and are not meant to represent the official position of The University of Texas at Austin.